 At Danson, we have worked hard to make history an exciting and inspiring curriculum area.
 We teach history through our Creative Curriculum topics throughout the school, ensuring that we get to embed the learning fully through all topic areas.

-Knowledge and understanding of events, people and changes in the past- The in depth knowledge of a period in history.
+Knowledge and understanding of events, people and changes in the past - This focuses on the in-depth knowledge of a period in history.
 The children will learn about the different ways of life, be able to describe key events and examine the cause and effect of people’s actions within a particular period.
+Here they will also look at this in relation to the area we live in.

 · Changes in students’ lives through ‘Home Sweet Home’